Your Cart is EmptyContinue Shopping

 Protect it While You Sleep

 Tossing and turning during sleep could also be affecting your hair’s potential.
-Cotton pillowcases can not only rough up your strands and cause damage that affects your hair’s ability to grow, but they also steal moisture from your hair.
+Cotton pillowcases can not only rough up your strands and cause damage that affects your hair’s ability to get longer, but they also steal moisture from your hair.
 Instead, consider a silk or satin pillowcase that will be gentle on your strands, protecting them from damage and moisture loss.
-This simple switch will keep your hair healthier, and thus, help it grow.
+This simple switch will keep your hair healthier.

 Take A Vitamin

 While there are many techniques and products you can use to nourish your hair from the outside, nourishment from the inside is important.
-Build stronger strands that grow more efficiently by taking a supplement.
-Our line of hair vitamins is made with organic, all-natural ingredients, including a healthy dose of biotin, which is proven to support hair growth.
-They will give your body the nutrients and minerals it needs to grow healthier, longer hair.
+Build stronger strands that retain length more efficiently by taking a supplement.
+Our line of hair vitamins is made with organic, all-natural ingredients, including a healthy dose of biotin, which is proven to support hair health.
+They will give your body the nutrients and minerals it needs to be healthier, longer hair.

 Remember, while our vitamins are safe and all-natural, it’s always important to check with your doctor before adding any supplements to your diet.

-Mielle Organics can help provide the necessary hydration, protection, and strength to your low porosity hair to grow it long.
-The right products and techniques will promote low porosity hair growth and contribute to healthier hair all around.
+Mielle Organics can help provide the necessary hydration, protection, and strength to your low porosity hair.
+The right products and techniques will promote low porosity hair and contribute to healthier hair all around.